 SIJ pain is more likely to be one-sided, although in some cases it can occur in both sides at once.
 SIJ pain can radiate to various regions of the back, buttocks, and even the lower extremities.

 There are several factors that can predispose someone to SIJ pain, most of which include forces that place a large amount of stress on the joint, such as increased load, or a sudden rotation of the joint.
-Other factors include disruption of the lining of the joint, ligament injury, muscle strain, shearing forces, and cysts.

-Intra-articular causes include:
+Common causes of sacroiliitis include:

 - Ligament injury